scrapy/scrapy/docs/topics/spider-middleware.rst

         exception reaches the engine (where it's logged and discarded).

-        If it returns an iterable the :meth:`process_spider_output` pipeline kicks in, starting with the last non-executed method, and no other :meth:`process_spider_exception` will be called.
+        If it returns an iterable the :meth:`process_spider_output` pipeline kicks in, starting from the next spider middleware, and no other :meth:`process_spider_exception` will be called.

         :param response: the response being processed when the exception was